 In late 2013, Mandiri launched its e-cash similar to CIMB Rekening Ponsel (mobile phone account).
 Mandiri e-cash has a strong value proposition for ecommerce as this payment allow us to pay anybody with cellphone even they don’t have an account in Mandiri.
 The real benefit is that merchants can withdraw the money in any Mandiri ATM.

 Telco also have similar payment solution, Telkomsel with T-cash, Indosat with Dompetku, XL with XL Tunai, but the telco solution still needs to work with bank to withdraw the money.
 So I believe telco model will work better for digital content rather than for ecommerce.

 I believe that bank ewallet has the most chance to success even though there’s no precedent of ewallet success for ecommerce.

 The full post can be read here: http://andisboediman.blogspot.com/2013/11/indonesia-internet-is-going-public-in.html

-Minz Buii @ EcomEye interviews top founders/investors/experts or write his own thought to share insights about how to scale up a startup/raise fund/build a team/expand to a new market.
+Minz Buii @ EcomEye interviews top founders/investors/experts to share their insights about How to scale up a startup/raise fund/build a team/expand to a new market.
 Minz also writes his own growth-hacking thought on How a retailer goes ecommerce, boosting traffic to a website/app, improving conversion rate & online revenue from his hands-on skills (strategic positioning, SEO, social media, content marketing) in different startups and corporates,… All about Growth-Hacking eCommerce in Southeast Asia